mindspore-ai/docs/tutorials/source_en/compile/statements.md

 #### Dict Comprehension

-Dict comprehension is used to generate lists.
-Usage: `{key, value for loop if statements}`.
+Dict comprehension is used to generate dictionaries.
+Usage: `{key: value for loop if statements}`.

 The example is as follows: